Did you grow up hearing, “you get what you get, and you don’t get upset?” Or maybe a different version, “you get what you get and don’t throw a fit.”

 Ask your teen if they know the answers to these questions.
 Encourage them to find the answers.
 Doing so will help them learn to ask questions while having a solid high school “road map” to a future career.

-Despite Donnie’s Spanish class, he did well in school.
+Despite my older son’s Spanish class, he did well in school.
 We also knew before he graduated that college wasn’t his next step.
 Does your teen have high school figured out and a potential next step?

 When we worked with Fiona, a high school junior, she didn’t know what was next.
 She knew she wanted to go to college and do something creative.
 College dreams are great, but they can become costly quickly if you don’t know what to study.